 How do I help?

-First it is important to remember that the veteran is responsible for his or her healing journey; you cannot do it for them, or have them do it on your time frame.
+First it is important to remember that the veteran/first responder is responsible for his or her healing journey; you cannot do it for them, or have them do it on your time frame.
 The fact that you are here at Family Day, means the veteran is engaged in the healing process and wants you to understand and be part of that journey.
 Be supportive, but don’t push.
-Let them know you are interested in listening if your veteran wants to talk.
-The day your veteran comes for trauma group be prepared to give them space.
+Let them know you are interested in listening if they want to talk.
+The day your veteran or first responder comes for trauma group be prepared to give them space afterward.
 They will be exhausted and need to recuperate.
 It’s not that they don’t want to be with you.
 They may have more trouble sleeping sometimes before and after the groups.
 Let us highlight, they will get worse before they get better however they will get better if they stay the course.
 We know this is hard on the families, and you have to live with the veteran, but we know this process works and we ask you to hang in there with us.
 The worst thing a veteran can do is begin the process and crack him/herself open and then drop out of the process.

-What do I do if my vet is in a rage, flashback or panic attack?
+What do I do if my veteran/first responder is in a rage, flashback or panic attack?

-Ask your veteran what they need from you when they get triggered (when you are both calm).
+Ask them (when you are both calm) what they need from you when they get triggered.
 During a flashback or panic attack, they need grounding, in the here and now, a gentle voice, or a gentle touch, sometimes helps.
-When veterans are in a rage touch might escalate them.
+When they are in a rage touch might escalate them.
 Some couples use a code word to de-escalate their veteran when he or she is angry, because they may be unaware they are escalating.
 This can vary for each couple, so it is best that the two of you sit down and make a plan when the veteran is not triggered and agree on some strategies to try out in these situations.
 Become a team.
+Practice.

-Why won’t my vet open up to me about the war?
+Why won’t my veteran open up to me about the war?